GENERAL ASSEMBLY OF NORTH CAROLINA

 "§ 20-84.
 Permanent registration plates; State Highway Patrol.

-In addition, a permanent registration plate issued under subdivision (b)(1) of
+permanent registration plate issued under subdivision (b)(1) of this section

-this section must have distinctive color and design that is readily
+must have distinctive color and design that is readily distinguishable from all

-distinguishable from all other permanent registration plates issued under this
+other permanent registration plates issued under this section.
+Every

-section.
-Every eligible entity that receives a permanent registration plate
+eligible entity that receives a permanent registration plate under this section

 (b) Permanent Registration Plates. - The Division may issue permanent plates for the following motor vehicles: